dominicbeesley/blitter-vhdl-6502/doc/chipset.md

 ## Main differences

+### Byte vs Word

+All operations of the Blitter described here are byte-based whereas on the Amiga the Blitter operates on 16 bit words.

 ### Planar vs Packed

 The Amiga video memory is arranged as a number of bit-planes where each pixel